-The National Voter Registration Act (NVRA) of 1993 and Arizona Revised Statue (ARS) require that public assistance offices provide applicants and customers with an opportunity to register to vote at the time of renewal.
+The National Voter Registration Act (NVRA) of 1993 and Arizona Revised Statutes (ARS) require that public assistance offices provide applicants and customers with an opportunity to register to vote at the time of renewal.
+To meet this requirement, Voter Registration forms are sent to customers with renewal letters.

-Term Definition Health-e-Arizona Plus (HEAplus) Arizona's online application and determination system for AHCCCS Medical Assistance eligibility.
+Term Definition Arizona's online application and determination system for AHCCCS Medical Assistance eligibility.
 Renewal A review of financial and non-financial eligibility factors.
 Representative A person appointed by the applicant to act on his or her behalf in the application process